ateebali701/ateebali701/README.md

 - Prediction pipeline is also being cross-checked with an equivalent Random Forest + Markov + Cellular Automata implementation directly in Google Earth Engine (JavaScript) for consistency.

 **Hydrological Modeling**
-- Present-day and predicted future LULC scenarios compared to analyze changes in peak flow, surface runoff, and overall hydrological response of the watershed.
+- Present-day and predicted future LULC scenarios will be compared to analyze changes in peak flow, surface runoff, and overall hydrological response of the watershed, with a particular focus on how LULC change is driving urban flooding risk.
+- This phase is currently being scoped between a physically-based approach (a SWAT-based hydrological model) and an AI-based modeling approach — a decision still being finalized.

 📎 **Proof of work:** [View Full Project Files / Report](PASTE-ONE-DRIVE-LINK-HERE)